CNAG-Biomedical-Informatics/pheno-ranker/docs/what-is-pheno-ranker.md

 # What is Pheno-Ranker?

-`Pheno-Ranker` is a software toolkit for performing semantic similarity on Phenopackets v2 and Beacon v2 Models files, or any other YAML/JSON file.
+`Pheno-Ranker` is a software for performing semantic similarity on Phenopackets v2 and Beacon v2 Models files, or any other YAML/JSON file.

 <figure markdown>
  ![Pheno-Ranker](img/PR-logo.png){width="350"}